 - mixed DIY repairs from past owners

-- HVAC systems that work…until they don’t
+- HVAC systems that work until they do not

 Insurance pressure changes how you should operate